IndieFrenk/ModUpdater/README.md

+--There's a known bug that doesnt let the updater copy the mods in the game's mod folder, because it doesnt have rights to write on another disk, for now, until i fix it i suggest to run it in the same disk as the mod folder

 ﻿# Steam Workshop Mod Updater

 Aggiorna o scarica in blocco tutte le mod di Steam Workshop presenti nella cartella **Mods** (es.
 RimWorld, Project Zomboid, Factorio etc.) usando **SteamCMD** ed un semplice script **Python** con **interfaccia grafica**.